swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 **Identity Provider**

-> An Identity Provider that is assigned to authenticate the signer
+> An Identity Provider that is assigned to authenticate the signer.

 **Signing Service**